"Should I take Menopause Hormone Therapy?"

 2. Have a conversation with your doctor.
 Your health (current and Hx), individual risk factors, and family history will be considered for eligibility, and if eligible, which formulation and dose may be suitable.

-3. Once you start using MHT, your doctor may request a check-in after 3-6 months of use, and once annually after that.
+3. If able, once you start using MHT, your doctor may request a check-in after 3-6 months of use, and once annually after that.

 Disclaimer: